 Does every crisis present an organization with a silver lining and an opportunity?
 Or is this another hackneyed idea?
 Here are three tips to increase your chances of drawing a positive outcome when a crisis hits.

-A crisis can do irreparable damage to an organization, but at the same time it also presents an ideal time to review and renew current processes.
-It puts an organization into conflict: on one hand there is an urge to return to the status-quo as soon as possible, while also creating a situation in which relevant aspects are being evaluated, revealing options to improve.
+A crisis can do irreparable damage to an organization, but at the same time, it also presents an ideal time to review and renew current processes.
+It puts an organization into conflict: on one hand, there is an urge to return to the status quo as soon as possible, while also creating a situation in which relevant aspects are being evaluated, revealing options to improve.
 For a crisis to have a silver lining, certain things need to occur.

-Neutralise the negative impact
+Neutralize the negative impact

 When a crisis hits, your first action should be to blunt its negative edge, by listening and responding to any affected parties in an emotionally intelligent manner.